grafana/agent/docs/configuration-reference.md

   # Configuration for the IIS web server
   [iis: <iis_config>]

-  # Configuration for reading metrics from a text file
+  # Configuration for reading metrics from a text files in a directory
   [text_file: <text_file_config>]

   # Configuration for SMTP metrics